jovicigor/DataPreprocessor/README.md

     .imputeNumericDataUsing(ImputeStrategy.MEAN) \
     .getProcessedDataframe()
 ```
-Performing the above code would result in a new dataframe that has the missing values for age and salary filled with their means as shown on next table.
+Executing the above code would result in a new dataframe that has the missing values for age and salary filled with their means as shown on next table.

 | Country | Age               | Salary            | Purchased |
 |---------|-------------------|-------------------|-----------|